scala/scala/spec/01-lexical-syntax.md

 character: ‘$$’.
 A single ‘"’-sign can be obtained by the sequence ‘\$"’.

-The simpler form consists of a ‘$’-sign followed by an identifier starting with a letter and followed only by letters, digits, and underscore characters, e.g `$id`.
-The simpler form is expanded by putting braces around the identifier, e.g `$id` is equivalent to `${id}`.
+The simpler form consists of a ‘$’-sign followed by an identifier starting with a letter and followed only by letters, digits, and underscore characters, e.g., `$id`.
+The simpler form is expanded by putting braces around the identifier, e.g., `$id` is equivalent to `${id}`.
 In the following, unless we explicitly state otherwise, we assume that this expansion has already been performed.

 The expanded expression is type checked normally.
 Usually, `StringContext` will resolve to